100. Principles of Sociology. Open to freshmen and sophomores.

 541. Contemporary Japanese Society: Convergence Theory.
 Upperclass or graduate standing.
 (3).
 (SS).

 This course is intended to provide undergraduates and graduates with a broad overview of contemporary Japanese society.
 Particular attention is focused on the social changes occurring in major institutional areas.
 Wherever possible, comparative data is introduced so that comparative evaluations with other industrialized nations can be made.
 Convergence theory provides the theoretical framework with which we will be operating.
 Convergence theory presumes that Japanese institutions and values are coming to approximate those of other advanced western nations by virtue of the imperatives of modern technology and other characteristics of advanced industrial nations.
 We will also assess a more recent variant of convergence theory which asserts that Japan by virtue of its late development has become the prototype for other advanced nations to emulate.
 Finally, we shall examine the relevance of dependency theory for Japanese development.
-Class meets once a week for two hours in the evening.
+Class meets once a week for three hours in the afternoon.
 After the fourth week, one typed three page (maximum) paper will be required for each week thereafter.
 This paper will be based on critical evaluation of the assigned readings.
 There will be no term paper and no exams.
 There are no prerequisite courses.
 (Cole)

 587/Psych.
 516. Advanced Laboratory in Social Psychology.
 Stat.
 402 or 300, and prior or concurrent enrollment in Soc.
 486. (3).
 (SS).